Updated September 1, 2020

 - What exactly is brand awareness?

-- 8 ways to measure brand awareness
+- 8 affordable ways to increase (and measure) brand awareness

 - The difference between brand equity and brand affinity